 It’s no secret that coffee and all of the health benefits it offers have been talked about for years.
 We have also previously written about many potential health benefits of coffee.
 Please refer to our previous posts…

-Now, there is new research claiming that drinking from one to six cups of coffee a day may actually lead to an increased chance of living longer!
+Now, new research claims that drinking from one to six cups of coffee a day may lead to an increased chance of living longer!

-Coffee is one of the most popular beverages across the world but there seem to be mixed opinions on its potential health effects – many say drinking it will lead you towards healthier habits while others claim long-term side effects still need further investigation before we can be sure.
+Coffee is one of the most popular beverages worldwide but there seem to be mixed opinions on its potential health effects – many say drinking it will lead you towards healthier habits while others claim long-term side effects still need further investigation before we can be sure.
 Can coffee make you live longer?
 Can coffee increase your life expectancy?

 Well, a recent study of coffee drinkers has revealed that coffee drinkers have a lower risk of dying compared with non-coffee drinkers!